AKASHAorg/akasha-docs/docs/data-fetching-and-mutations/hooks/apollo-hooks/index.md

 ### useGetInterestsStreamQuery
 Get a list of interests from the indexing service with **useGetInterestsStreamQuery**

-> Using the filter param, this hook can be used to read the most recently indexed version of an interest from list of all interests.
+> Using the filters param, this hook can be used to read the most recently indexed version of an interest from list of all interests.

 **Example usage**
 ```jsx